 Initiative is the smaller of Interpublic's two media services operations (alongside UM).
+It has enjoyed something of a rollercoaster ride through the past two decades, with some sizeable downswings in performance followed by spectacular recoveries.
 Formed in 1999 from the merger of Western International and Initiative Media, it was traditionally aligned with the Lowe and FCB agency networks.
 However performance was undermined by a series of major account losses in the first decade of the 2000s.
 That steady decline appeared to have been halted by 2009, and morale was boosted by a few important account gains.
-Nevertheless Initiative remains the smallest of the major global networks, and another set of account losses since 2015 have cast a growing cloud over the network's longterm future.
+Nevertheless Initiative remains the smallest of the major global networks, and another set of account losses after 2015 cast a growing cloud over the network's longterm future.
+The appointment of Mat Baxter as CEO in 2016, and a series of significant account wins, led to renewed stability once again by the end of the decade.
+One key pillar was the capture of the increasingly substantial global Amazon media account.
+Another was the mammoth T-Mobile USA account at the beginning of 2021.
+AdAge named Initiative its US Comeback Agency of the Year for 2019 and then overall Agency of the Year for 2020.
 Despite widespread speculation, Interpublic has repeatedly denied any plans to merge its two media brands, but many of their respective network operations as well as several management roles have been consolidated into shared parent IPG Mediabrands, which now represents both agencies in less profitable "world markets".
-Initiative was ranked by Recma as the #11 media specialist worldwide in 2016 with billings of $15.9bn.
+Initiative was ranked by COMvergence as the #12 media specialist worldwide in 2020 with billings of $8.4bn.
+Dimitri Maex succeeded Amy Armstrong as global CEO in 2022.
+AdAge estimated revenues of $410m in 2020, around two-thirds the equivalent figure for UM.
+In some markets, though, it surpasses its stablemate.
+In the UK for example, it is the local #11 by billings, while UM ranks #15.

 Which clients does Initiative handle?
 Find out more from the Adbrands Account Assignments database